At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 The Flamingo Marina offers several boat tours – one into the Florida Bay, one up the Buttonwood Canal through Coot Bay and Tarpon Creek into the Whitewater Bay.
 Details on boat trips are here.

-I have taken both commercial boat tours in the past, but not recently enough to comment on them.
 TripAdvisor reviews range from raves to yawns.
-I have no doubt if you are unfamiliar with the Everglades, the naturalist narrators will provide lots of useful information and identify the wildlife you are likely to see from the boats.
+If you are unfamiliar with the Everglades, you’ll learn a lot.
+The naturalist narrators will provide lots of useful information and identify the wildlife you are likely to see from the boats.
+(I saw the tour boat recently making sure everybody got a chance to spot manatees and crocodiles before even heading into Florida Bay.)

 Kayaking or canoeing on your own from Flamingo